hari0920/Deep-Learning/ramblings.md

 Kernel trick:
        It avoids the explicit mapping that is needed to get linear learning algorithms to learn a non linear function or boundary.

+## Interesting occlusion
+Seeing through water.
+There is a work by jiobhi shi on recovering the image from the effect of snell's law of refraction through water.
+Idea is again based on affinity matrix with clustering and it is by Efros.
+Lol, he is the prof under whom yong jae lee graduated.
+Wow.
+Nice find :P

 Aim :

 * How to find these contours?
 * How to color based on these contours?
+* How can Affinity graphs be generated using CNNs?

 References: